How Founders Should Think About Technology Ownership

 I help founders design technology ownership models that protect control, reduce risk, and support long-term scalability.

-Who Owns the Code, IP, and Decisions in a Tech Partnership?
+Who Owns the Code, IP & Decisions in a Tech Partnership?

 Why Startups Fail After Hiring the Wrong Tech Partner